yanarchy/slothmachine/README.md

 I decided to create image ribbons with a 'blur' effect because it made the animation look faster without it actually being faster.
 The faster the animation, the slower it performs and it also just doesn't look as smooth.

+There are a few ways that I could have implemented the slot machine effect.
+I chose to use Spritely and have 'blur' image-columns because having separate pictures may cause the browser to slow down and also, the animation effect looks choppy after a certain speed.
+The blurred images make it look like it's much faster than it is.

 ### Built with:

 * JavaScript